fabnap/personal/_pages/about.md

 During my PhD I worked with the [Kirchhoff-Institut Für Physik](https://www.kip.uni-heidelberg.de/atlas/) and was founded by the [International Max Planck Research School on Fundamental Symmetries](https://www.mpi-hd.mpg.de/imprs-ptfs/); I spent over a year at [CERN](https://home.cern/) working on the first level trigger.

+Got my Master in Physics at the Heidelberg Universität, and my Bachelor at the Tor Vergata University of Rome.

 ---

 My main interests are **Machine Learning** (ML) and **Artificial Intelligence** (AI) in physics, foundation of **quantum mechanics** and exotic kaonic system at particle **colliders**.